 Deferred Trinity 2018

-Tuesday 9 & Thursday 11 October Waitlist Only
+Tuesday 9 & Thursday 11 October Fully Booked

 A number of formalities and documentation has to be completed before you can be Called.
-Registration for the March Call has closed.
-Registration for the July and October 2018 Call ceremonies will open at 8.30 am on Thursday 15 March and will be on a first come, first served basis.
+Registration for the October Call has closed.
+Registration for the November 2018 Call ceremonies will open at 8.30 am on Tuesday 31st July and will be on a first come, first served basis.
 You are encouraged to apply promptly as demand is high and places are limited.